excelsior-oss/restler/README.md

 =======

 ### Overview
-*Restler* is a library that generates a client of a web service by its annotated Spring controller interface at runtime. *Restler* may help you to remove HTTP-specific boilerplate from your integration tests, microservices and [thirdparty HTTP API clients](https://github.com/excelsior-oss/restler/wiki/GitHub-client).
+*Restler* is a library that automatically generates a client for a web service at run time, by analyzing the respective annotated Spring controller interface. *Restler* may help you remove HTTP-specific boilerplate from your integration tests, microservices and [thirdparty HTTP API clients](https://github.com/excelsior-oss/restler/wiki/GitHub-client).

 **EPA warning: Restler currently is in early public access stage and it is neither feature complete, tested in production or backward compatible**

 ### Features
  * Easily extensible architecture
- * Custom authentication, authorization and errors mapping strategies.
+ * Custom authentication, authorization and errors mapping strategies
- * Support of form-based, http basic, cookie-based and generic header-based authentication.
+ * Support of form-based, http basic, cookie-based and generic header-based authentication
- * Support of async controllers through methods returning Future, DefferedResult or Callabe objects
+ * Support of async controllers through methods returning `Future`, `DefferedResult` or `Callable` objects
- * Experemental Spring Data Rest support
+ * Experemental Spring Data REST support

-### Simple usage example
+### Simple Usage Example

-Assuming, you have following interface on the server
+Suppose you have the following interface on the server:
 ```java
 /**
   * An annotated Spring controller interface